 Disclaimer: This post contains affiliate links.

-Why Create a Calm Down Corner?
+Why Should You Create a Calming Corner?

 Children don’t misbehave because they want to.
 They misbehave because they don’t possess the necessary skills required to manage and control their behaviors when they’re in distress.

 A calm down corner provides teaching moments so you can help your child develop these lacking skills.

 There are multitudinous benefits to using a calm down corner, as opposed to traditional “discipline” or punishments like time-outs or removing privileges.

 Here is a look at some of those benefits:

 Emotional intelligence is the ability to recognize our feelings, and the feelings of others (empathy), and to use that information to guide how you think and behave.